williammcmillan/dsc-monte-carlo-section-intro-houston-ds-060319/README.md

 ### Monte Carlo Simulations

-We finish up the section by introducing the idea of monte carlo simulations for running large numbers of simulations with various inputs to provide distributions of possible output values.
+We finish up the section by introducing the idea of Monte Carlo simulations for running large numbers of simulations with various inputs to provide distributions of possible output values.